yagpdb-cc/yagpdb-cc/CONTRIBUTING.md

 To understand how this repository is structured:

+- [`bin/`](./bin/) is a collection of short scripts for maintainers to help with keeping the repository tidy.
 - [`src/`](./src/) is where the custom command code is stored.
 - [`website/docs/`](./website/docs/) is where the documentation (part of the website) is stored.